rustsbi/slides/README.md

 Titles without a hyperlink indicates that slide of this speech is not public yet.

-### RustSBI Implementation Under Asymmetric Multiprocessors, Jan 2022
+### RustSBI Implementation under Asymmetric Multiprocessors, Jan 2022

 This speech is initially delivered as a technology sharing in PLCT lab, Institute of Software, Acadamy of Sciences in China.
 It includes a complete design of RustSBI under Freefom